PacketFence Clustering Guide

 Optional step: Cleaning up data on node C

-When you will re-establish a cluster using node C in the steps below, your environment will be set in read-only mode for the duration of the database sync (which needs to be done from scratch).
+When re-establishing a cluster using node C in the steps below, the environment will be set in read-only mode for the duration of the database sync (which needs to be done from scratch).

-This can take from a few minutes to an hour depending on your database size.
+This can take from a few minutes to an hour depending on the database size.

 • radius_audit_log: contains the data in Auditing→RADIUS Audit Logs